-The hypothesis was tested by focusing on a single industry (i.e., Information Technology).
-Digital labor manifests itself in different ways in different sectors.
-Therefore, the analysis of a single drive can be advantageous for evaluating benefits in innovation since the knowledge and learning involved in the innovation processes will probably be more homogeneous (Leonard & Sensiper, 1998).
-Therefore, the analysis of a single sector has the advantage of avoiding a common problem in inter-sectorial innovation studies: that of technological and economic diversity in innovations (Leonard & Sensiper, 1998; Van de Grande, De Jong, Vanhaverbeke, & De Rochemont, 2009; Zollo & Winter, 2002).
+The hypothesis were tested by focusing on a single industry (i.e. Information Technology).
+Digital labor manifests itself in different ways in different industries.
+Therefore, the analysis of a single industry can be advantageous for evaluating benefits in innovation, since the knowledge and learning involved in the innovation processes will probably be more homogeneous (Leonard & Sensiper, 1998).
+Therefore, the analysis of a single sector has the advantage of avoiding a common problem in inter-sectorial innovation studies: that of technological and economic diversity in innovations (Leonard & Sensiper, 1998; Van de Vrande, De Jong, Vanhaverbeke, & De Rochemont, 2009; Zollo & Winter, 2002).

-The study utilized online data collection used a survey questionnaire.
-A questionnaire was on a five-point Likert scale ranging from 1-5 where (1) for strongly disagree (5) for strongly agree is used.
+The study utilized online data collection using a survey questionnaire.
+A questionnaire was anchored on a five-point Likert scale ranging from 1-5 where (1) for strongly disagree (5) for strongly agree is used.
 A questionnaire was distributed to the randomly selected employees and stakeholders of the IT industry (Bowling, 2005; Hardre, Crowson, & Xie, 2010).
-A questionnaire can be managed interactive (Bell, Hartup, & Crowell, 1962).
+In the survey method, a questionnaire can be managed in an interactive mode (Bell, Hartup, & Crowell, 1962).
 The questionnaire has been sent to the managers of the companies.
-The questionnaire was completely understandable in the context of the IT industry, and 282 complete questionnaires were received from IT companies operating in Bangkok, Thailand.
+The questionnaire was completely comprehensible in the context of the IT industry and 282 complete questionnaires were received from IT companies operating in Bangkok Thailand.
 The sample obtained represents around 50% of the study population (Mercieca-Bebber, Calvert, Kyte, Stockler, & King, 2018).